wasted/netflow/README.md

 NetFlow v9 and v10 (IPFIX) consist of two packet types, FlowSet Templates and DataFlows.
 Templates are defined on a per-router/exporter basis so each has their own.
 In order to work through DataFlows, you need to have received the Template first to make sense of the data.
 The issue is usually that your exporter might need a few minutes (10-60) to send you the according Template.
 If you use IPv4 and IPv6 (NetFlow v9 or IPFIX), the router is likely to send you templates for both protocols.
 If you want to know more about disecting NetFlow v9, be sure to check out [RFC3954](http://tools.ietf.org/html/rfc3954).

+#### Q4: I just started the collector, it shows an **IllegalFlowDirectionException** or **None.get**, why?

+Basically the same as above, while your collector was down, your sender/exporter might have updated its template.
+If that happens, your netflow.io misses the update and cannot parse current packets.
+You will have to wait until the next template arrives.

-#### Q4: Which NetFlow exporter do you recommend?
+#### Q5: Which NetFlow exporter do you recommend?

 We encourage everyone to use [FreeBSD ng_netflow](http://www.freebsd.org/cgi/man.cgi?query=ng_netflow&sektion=4&manpath=FreeBSD-CURRENT) or [OpenBSD pflow](http://www.openbsd.org/cgi-bin/man.cgi?query=pflow&apropos=0&sektion=4&manpath=OpenBSD+Current&arch=i386&format=html) (which is a little bit broken in regards to exporting AS-numbers which are in the kernel through OpenBGPd).
 We **advice against all pcap** based exporters and collectors since they tend to drop long-living connections (like WebSockets) which exceed ~10 minutes in time.

-#### Q5: I don't have a JunOS, Cisco IOS, FreeBSD or OpenBSD based router, what can i do?
+#### Q6: I don't have a JunOS, Cisco IOS, FreeBSD or OpenBSD based router, what can i do?

 Our suggestion would be to check your Switch's capability for [port mirroring](http://en.wikipedia.org/wiki/Port_mirroring).